Does sleeping around make people happier?

 Research suggests that promiscuity is not associated with increased happiness and, in fact, that the number of sexual partners needed to maximize happiness is exactly one.

 First, you should know that everyone else is having less sex than you think.
 The median adult American has sex (with another person) 2 to 3 times a month.
-Even younger people, under forty, only have sex once a week, on average.
-Only 7% have sex more than 4 times a month and 18% have none at all.
+Even younger people, under 40, only have sex once a week, on average.
+Only 7 percent have sex more than 4 times a month and 18 percent have none at all.

 Students have less sex than others of the same age (except my students, who have assured me that is impossible) and married people have more.

 If we take the information we have on people's lives and combine it with a subjective measure on well-being, researchers can make predictions on how sexual behavior influences individual happiness.

 For example, we know sex makes people happy and more sex makes people even happier.
 Men and women are both made happy by sex.
 In fact, one study found that sex made women happier than any other activity.**